thevilledev/batmud-ai-client/README.md

 # BatMUD AI Client

-An AI-powered client for BatMUD that uses Claude 3 Opus to play the game autonomously.
+An AI-powered client for BatMUD that uses your LLM of choice through OpenRouter API to play the game autonomously.
 Features a retro-style terminal interface.

 <img src="images/bat.png" width="65%" height="65%">